artsy/eigen/docs/adding_a_new_route.md

         // Hide the close button inside the moda hasOwnModalCloseButton?: boolean
         hidesBackButton?: boolean
-        // Sepecify how you want the screen to show up
+        // Specify how you want the screen to show up
         // See https://developer.apple.com/documentation/uikit/uiviewcontroller/1621355-modalpresentationstyle?language=objc
         modalPresentationStyle?: "fullScreen" | "pageSheet" | "formSheet"
         // If this module should only be shown in one particular tab, add it here